 Color Counting Bears

-You know we love these counting bears!
-For under three, stay close because they are small, or save for your child’s age.
-Use these counting bears for imaginary play, color sorting, counting, patterns, and more.
+Use these animal figures for cognitive skills such as imaginary play, color sorting, counting, and patterns.
 These were necessary for my classroom and continue to be so at home.
 These counting bears make a terrific addition to open-ended play!

 Jumbo Droppers

 These jumbo droppers are the best for our outdoor play!
 These are perfect for little hands to strengthen small muscles, which will help with handwriting, opening snack containers, and other self-help skills.
+This is one of my favorite toys for fine motor skills.

 Lacing Beads